Left out of a Will. Contesting a Will.

 Trying to settle.

-If the family members involved are prepared to settle out of court, documents are prepared by the solicitors for the estate and sent to you for you and your solicitor to approve.
-If all persons involved are over 18 years of age and have full mental capacity the deed of settlement or letter of agreement does not have to be approved by a court.
+If the family members involved in your case are prepared to settle out of court, documents are prepared in the terms agreed upon for your written approval.
+If all persons involved are over 18 years of age and have full mental capacity the agreement does not have to be approved by a court.
 The legal costs in such a case will be at hourly rates and will depend upon how much time was involved in negotiations.

 Court to approve settlement agreement.

-However if there are persons involved who are under 18 years of age or who do not have full mental capacity, NSW law states that the settlement will have to go to court for a judge to approve.
+However if there are persons involved who are under 18 years of age or who do not have full mental capacity, any settlement will have to go to court for the court to approve.
 This means documents (sworn or affirmed affidavits) will have to be prepared by the solicitors on each side in the manner stipulated by the rules of court sufficient for the judge to read and understand the various financial needs of all family members concerned.
-The settlement agreement will only be approved if the judge is of the view the settlement is a proper settlement and in particular the settlement is in the best interests of any person under 18 or without full mental capacity who has a role in the claim has been provided with adequate provision from the estate.
+The settlement agreement will only be approved if the judge is of the view the settlement is a proper settlement and in particular the settlement is in the best interests of any person under 18 (or without full mental capacity).

-If settlement negotiations are not successful you will be required to commence proceedings (assuming your solicitor considers you have a proper claim.
-The application is prepared by your solicitor and includes an affidavit by you of your evidence sworn or affirmed by you.
-The affidavit will contain information about your finances and family history and is filed in court and then served upon the executor of the estate.
+If settlement negotiations are not successful you will be required to commence proceedings with a view firstly of going to mediation.
+The application is prepared by us and includes an affidavit by you of your evidence.
+The affidavit will contain information about your finances, health and family history and is filed in court and then served upon the executor of the estate.

-The solicitor representing the estate will give advice to the executor and other family members.
-Your opposing family members will swear or affirm an affidavit in response including full details of the estate and full details of the family members named in the will who are opposing your family provision application.
+The solicitor representing the estate will give advice to the executor and will protect the interests of any beneficiaries named in the will.
+Those family members will swear or affirm an affidavit in response to your claim including full details of the estate and full details of the family members named in the will who are opposing your family provision application.

 What happens at mediation.